 (Table 1)

 The results seem counter-intuitive and differ from those of similar studies, as the largest error (0.320°C) is assigned to the buoy measurements, and smaller errors result for VIIRS and AQUA retrievals (0.183°C and 0.236°C, respectively).
-[Provide citations and numbers which explicitly disagree with our *results*] We suspect that these counterintuitive results may be tied to a failure in the assumption of uncorrelated errors.
+[Provide citations and numbers which explicitly disagree with our results] We suspect that these counterintuitive results may be tied to a failure in the assumption of uncorrelated errors.

 We plot (a) VIIRS minus buoy SST differences versus (b) AQUA minus buoy SST differences (Figure 3).
 As we are subtracting the same buoy SST from each of the satellite retrievals, we assume that these differences represent the errors associated with each satellite radiometer.
 When we plot the differences against each other, it is clear that the association between errors is far from being negligible: the correlation coefficient is 0.698.
 Next, we explore the implications of assumption failure on TC-SD estimates for each source.